splunk/public-o11y-docs/admin/authentication-tokens/manage-usage.rst

 =========================================
 To set token limits:

 #.
-Select :menuselection:`Manage Token Limit` from the token's actions menu.
+Select :menuselection:`Manage Token Limit` from the token's actions menu (|more|).
 The Manage Token Limits options appear.
 Depending on your pricing model, you see up to four cost-related token limits you can set.
 You can also set the :guilabel:`Job Start Rate` and :guilabel:`Event Search Rate` rate-related limits.

 #.
 Enter a value for the limit or limits you want to set.